olmallet81/GALGO-2.0/README.md

 ## C++ template class *Parameter*

-This class is used to initialize the parameter(s) to be estimated by providing a lower bound, an upper bound and an initial value if required (optional).
+This class used to initialize the parameter(s) to be estimated by providing a lower bound, an upper bound and an initial value if required (optional), is declared and defined within the header file Parameter.hpp.

 ```C++
 namespace galgo {